 Darrion Thornburgh

-Undergraduate Thesis, In progress;
+Undergraduate Thesis, May 2024;

 Let \(\mathbb{F}_p^n\) be the \(n\)-dimensional vector space over \(\mathbb{F}_p\).
 The graph \(\mathcal{G}_F = \{ (x, F(x)) : x \in \mathbb{F}_p^n \}\) of a vectorial function \(F \colon \mathbb{F}_p^n \to \mathbb{F}_p^m\) can have interesting combinatorial properties depending on varying cryptographic conditions on \(F\).
 A vectorial Boolean function \(F \colon \mathbb{F}_2^n \to \mathbb{F}_2^n\) is almost perfect nonlinear (APN) if there are at most \(2\) solutions to the equation \(F(x+a) + F(x) = b\) for all \(a,b \in \mathbb{F}_2^n\) where \(a \neq 0\).
-Equivalently, \(F\) is APN if and only if \(\mathcal{G}_F\) is a Sidon set, that is, a set in \(\mathbb{F}_2^n\) where no four distinct points sum to zero.
 In this paper, we classify APN functions and important subclasses of APN functions in graph theoretical terms using the Kneser graph of all translations of \(\mathcal G_F\).
-We also study the properties of \(\mathcal G_F\) as a Sidon set, and we show that most known APN functions exhibit uniformity in their exclude distributions, with explicit permutations given in the case of the Gold function.
+We also study the properties of \(\mathcal G_F\) as a Sidon set.
+In particular, we introduce the notion of uniform exclude distributions, and we study APN functions whose graphs have uniform exclude distributions.

 Topological methods in zero-sum Ramsey theorey